Regardless of where your landscaping company is located in the country, water conservation is a concept most customers can get on board with.

 Reducing turfgrass and using xeriscape plants

 One common practice with xeriscaping is cutting back on the amount of turfgrass that’s present, as this can also significantly help with water conservation.
-According to Water Use It Wisely, Bermuda and ryegrass require about 60 inches of water each year, and getting ryegrass seeds to germinate requires watering three times a day or more.
+Certain grass types require less water than others.

 When working on a xeriscape landscape design, it’s not necessarily a good idea to completely eradicate the turf but instead simply reduce the turf.